CSC207-UofT/course-project-gries-fan-club/phase2/design_document.md

 We made decisions regarding the following:

+- **Serialization**
+    - In order to save the state of our program we have utilised the generic “rows” that represented our entities raw data and a new set of serializers to transform our entities back into rows.
+    - These rows can then be saved to persistent storage by a writer.
+    - Since the rows are not tied to a single type of entity, so we only need one writer to save every entity!

+- **Android UI**

+    - We had decided to get our app running on an Android GUI to allow for more complex menus and user interactions.
+    - There was a lot of difficulty in getting the Android SDK, Intellij, and our code base to work together.
+    - See Demo of UI here: https://user-images.githubusercontent.com/63621073/141885958-6550067a-2fd5-4a36-be36-8d844f436892.mp4 (Note that the UI will be connected to the backend in Phase 2)

-**Applying Decorator Pattern**
+- **Applying Decorator Pattern**

-We decided that the abstraction of our RecipeItem class created redundant code and was violating the open close principal.
+  - We decided that the abstraction of our RecipeItem class created redundant code and was violating the open close principal.
-We decided to shift to the decorator design pattern.
+  - We decided to shift to the decorator design pattern.
 This allows for specific display behavior for different types of RecipeItems.
-This allows for new units of measurement to be easily added to the application.
+  - This allows for new units of measurement to be easily added to the application.

 ## SOLID Design Principles